 One of the first things to look for when editing is making sure that you have met the requirements of the assignment.
 Like we mention in the very first step of the PERRLA Paper Steps, even amazing papers can be stuck with a sub-par grade if they don’t meet the requirements of the assignment.

-One of the small aspects of academic writing that is often overlooked is consistent use of verb tenses.
+One of the small aspects of academic writing that is often overlooked is the consistent use of verb tenses.
 While different disciplines request writers use different tenses for verbs (past for history, present for literature, etc.), it is always important to use the same verb tense throughout your paper.
 Switching between past and present - especially in the same sentence or thought - can cause your writing to lose focus and flow.

 For example, “Dr. Sneed explains the difference between the Yetis sighted by students.”
 The switch from the present to the past tense in this sentence makes the timeframe for this event confused.
 It should be clarified as either “Dr. Sneed explained the difference between the Yetis sighted by students.” or “Dr. Sneed explains the difference between the Yetis students see.”